urgeny99/SlackBot/README.md

 - `/marc-clear-dm` — Clears your DM with bot
 - `/marc-weather <city>` — Gives weather data for this city

+### (ONLY FOR ADMINS)
+- `/marc-teach` - Teach things not included in bots training data
+- `/marc-forget` - List and delete taugth facts stored in botfacts.json

 ## Try it out

 Add Marcellus to any channel with `/invite @Marcellus` and @ mention it with a message to get a response OR open a DM with it and chat without having to @ mention it.